sharkdp/insect/README.md

 - There is no graphical user interface with buttons for each action (*x²*, *1/x*, *DEG/RAD*, etc.).
-  *[Qalculate!](http://qalculate.github.io/)* is a fantastic tool that supports both text- as well as graphical input.
+  *[Qalculate!](http://qalculate.github.io/)* is a fantastic tool that supports both text as well as graphical input.
-- Insect supports a huge range of physical units: all [SI units](https://en.wikipedia.org/wiki/International_System_of_Units), all units that are accepted by SI as well as most units of the imperial and US customary systems (and many more).
+- Insect supports a huge range of physical units: all [SI units](https://en.wikipedia.org/wiki/International_System_of_Units), all non-SI units that are accepted by SI as well as most units of the imperial and US customary systems (and many more).
 However, if you need something even more comprehensive, try *[GNU units](https://www.gnu.org/software/units/)*.
 - Insect is not a general-purpose programming language.
 You could try *[Frink](https://frinklang.org/)*.
-- Insect does not have a special mode for hexadecimal or binary numbers (yet).
+- Insect does not have a special mode for hexadecimal, octal, or binary numbers (yet), though it does support inputting them.

 ## FAQ

 - Why are Celsius and Fahrenheit not supported?

-  Compared to the SI unit [Kelvin](https://en.wikipedia.org/wiki/Kelvin) and in contrast to all other units, Celsius and Fahrenheit require an additive offset when converting into and from other temperature units.
+  In contrast to the SI unit of temperature, the [Kelvin](https://en.wikipedia.org/wiki/Kelvin), and to all other units, Celsius and Fahrenheit both require an additive offset when converting into and from other temperature units.
 This additive offset leads to all kinds of ambiguities when performing calculations in these units.
-Adding two temperatures in Celsius, for example, is only meaningful if one of them is seen as an offset value (rather than an absolute temperature).
+Adding two temperatures in Celsius, for example, is only meaningful if one of them is seen as an offset value (rather than as an absolute temperature).
 Insect is primarily a scientific calculator (as opposed to a unit conversion tool) and therefore focuses on getting physical calculations right.

   Even though *°C* and *°F* are not supported as built-in units, there are helper functions to convert to and from Celsius (and Fahrenheit):